ARMmbed/mbed-os-example-ble/BLE_EddystoneObserver/readme.md

 `nrf51dk-armcc` and `nrf51dk-gcc`.
 You can pick either.

 The resulting binaries would be under `build/<yotta_target_name>/source/`.
-Under that folder, the file called `ble-uriobserver-combined.hex` is the one which can be flashed to the target using mbed's DAP over USB; the file called `ble-uriobserver` is an ELF binary containing useful symbols; whereas `ble-uriobserver.hex` can be used for Firmware-over-the-Air.
+Under that folder, the file called `ble-eddystoneobserver-combined.hex` is the one which can be flashed to the target using mbed's DAP over USB; the file called `ble-eddystoneobserver` is an ELF binary containing useful symbols; whereas `ble-eddystoneobserver.hex` can be used for Firmware-over-the-Air.

-If you're building for the `nrf51dk-armcc` target, copy `build/nrf51dk-armcc/source/ble-uriobserver-combined.hex` to your target hardware, and reset the device.
+If you're building for the `nrf51dk-armcc` target, copy `build/nrf51dk-armcc/source/ble-eddystoneobserver-combined.hex` to your target hardware, and reset the device.
 You should have an active beacon detectable by BLE scanners (e.g. a smartphone) for something to be printed in the console.